sunil908/MySQL-API-Projects/ARCHIVE API/README.md

 MAIN PROCEDURE CALL: archive_schema

 PURPOSE: API to archive desired records across all of the schema to target archive schema.
-It requires details of the table and extraction conditions based on which it will select the records to be archived to target schema (archjson).
+It requires details of the master or seed table with key column and extraction condition on this table.
+The API will select the records across the schema using relationship built within relationship constraint (to be provided by caller) to target archive schema (archjson).
 This expects a formatted JSON as described below to move the data from source to target archive table.

+It uses dijkstra's shortest route algorithm to travese across all tables and archive the relationship records in cascading fashion.
+It takes care of the topology order to make sure parent records are deleted before any child is archived.

 PARAMETERS: srcjson, archjson